 The Astros use their top pick, the No. 1 overall selection, to draft Cal State Fullerton infielder Phil Nevin over Derek Jeter, a shortstop from Kalamazoo Central High.
 Houston, aware of the huge signing bonuses given to the previous two top drafts, Todd Van Poppel and Brien Taylor, may have not selected the future Hall of Famer, drafted sixth overall by the Yankees, because it was believed the high school standout was seeking a bonus of at least $1 million to forego playing baseball at the University of Michigan.

 As owners struggle over realignment, the players' association suggests a simpler plan which only moves the Astros from the NL Central to the AL West, thus creating two 15-team leagues.
-The owners' ideas would have the newest franchises, Devil Rays and Diamondbacks, switching leagues, the elimination of the NL wild-card, and the AL Central consisting of six-teams to go along with five divisions with only four teams.
+The owners' ideas would have the newest franchises, Devil Rays and Diamondbacks, switching leagues, the elimination of the NL wild-card, and the AL Central consisting of six teams to go along with six divisions with only four teams.

-Throwing just 77 pitches, 59 of which are strikes, Tomo Ohka becomes the first Pawtucket Red Sox pitcher to throw a perfect game and the third in the 118 year history of the International League when he beats the Charlotte Knights, 2-0.
+Tomo Ohka, throwing just 77 pitches, 59 of which are strikes, becomes the first Pawtucket Red Sox pitcher to throw a perfect game, and the third in the 118 year history of the International League when he beats the Charlotte Knights, 2-0.
 In 2003, at the same Rhode Island ballpark, Bronson Arroyo will duplicate the feat when he retires all 27 batters he faces in a 7-0 victory over the Buffalo Bisons at McCoy Stadium.

 In the Blue Jays' 11-8 victory over Boston at the SkyDome, Roy Halladay gives up seven doubles, five of them in the third inning.
 Red Sox players hitting two-baggers in the third frame include Bill Mueller, Todd Walker, Manny Ramirez, David Ortiz, and Trot Nixon.